-Klippel-Trenaunay syndrome is a condition that affects the development of blood vessels, soft tissues, and bones.
+Klippel-Trenaunay syndrome is a condition that affects the development of blood vessels, soft tissues (such as skin and muscles), and bones.
 The disorder has three characteristic features: a red birthmark called a port-wine stain, abnormal overgrowth of soft tissues and bones, and vein malformations.

 Most people with Klippel-Trenaunay syndrome are born with a port-wine stain.
 This type of birthmark is caused by swelling of small blood vessels near the surface of the skin.
 Port-wine stains are typically flat and can vary from pale pink to deep maroon in color.
 In people with Klippel-Trenaunay syndrome, the port-wine stain usually covers part of one limb.
 The affected area may become lighter or darker with age.
 Occasionally, port-wine stains develop small red blisters that break open and bleed easily.

 Klippel-Trenaunay syndrome is also associated with overgrowth of bones and soft tissues beginning in infancy.
 Usually this abnormal growth is limited to one limb, most often one leg.
 However, overgrowth can also affect the arms or, rarely, the torso.
 The abnormal growth can cause pain, a feeling of heaviness, and reduced movement in the affected area.
 If the overgrowth causes one leg to be longer than the other, it can also lead to problems with walking.